 This can sometimes feel a little busy, and more hotels are popping up to the north, on the quieter Santiago Peninsula, which is located away from the main hustle and bustle of Manzanillo.

-You can get some great deals in Manzanillo, as while the city is very touristy, it is nowhere near as popular as other better-known destinations in Mexico such as Cancun, and prices can be considerably lower and much better value.
+You can get some great deals in Manzanillo, as while the city is very touristy, it is nowhere near as popular as other better-known destinations in Mexico such as Cancun, and prices can be a considerably lower and much better value.

 During our visit to Manzanillo, Mexico we were based at the Best Western Plus Luna Del Mar.
 This hotel is located right on the beach and in close proximity to several nice restaurants.
 It has spacious rooms and a nice outdoor pool.